gemseo/gemseo/docs/user_guide/concepts/ode/discipline.md

 # ODE discipline { #concept-ode-discipline }

-An [ODEDiscipline][gemseo.disciplines.ode.ode_discipline.ODEDiscipline] is the subclass of [Discipline][gemseo.core.discipline.discipline.Discipline] wrapping an [ODEProblem][gemseo.algos.ode.ode_problem.ODEProblem].
+An [ODEDiscipline][gemseo.discipline.ode.ode_discipline.ODEDiscipline] is the subclass of [Discipline][gemseo.core.discipline.discipline.Discipline] wrapping an [ODEProblem][gemseo.ode.problem.ODEProblem].

 The function $f(t, y)$ defining the right-hand side of the ODE and the termination functions are encoded by instances of [Discipline][gemseo.core.discipline.discipline.Discipline] with suitable inputs and outputs, allowing to couple different instances of
-[ODEDiscipline][gemseo.disciplines.ode.ode_discipline.ODEDiscipline] in an [MDA][concept-solving-multi-disciplinary-analysis].
+[ODEDiscipline][gemseo.discipline.ode.ode_discipline.ODEDiscipline] in an [MDA][concept-solving-multi-disciplinary-analysis].

 ## Inputs and outputs

-An instance of [ODEDiscipline][gemseo.disciplines.ode.ode_discipline.ODEDiscipline] takes as inputs:
+An instance of [ODEDiscipline][gemseo.discipline.ode.ode_discipline.ODEDiscipline] takes as inputs:

 * the initial value of the *time* variable,
 * the initial value of the *state* variables,
 * the value of eventual *design variables*.

-Without further specifications, the outputs of [ODEDiscipline][gemseo.disciplines.ode.ode_discipline.ODEDiscipline] are the values of the state variables at the end of the time interval (or, if *termination events* are present, at the realization of the first event).
+Without further specifications, the outputs of [ODEDiscipline][gemseo.discipline.ode.ode_discipline.ODEDiscipline] are the values of the state variables at the end of the time interval (or, if *termination events* are present, at the realization of the first event).
 By default, the name of the output variable corresponding to the final value of the state variable `"y"` is `"y_final"`.